CIMR-Algos/MultiParameter_ATBD_V2/book/baseline_algorithm_definition.md

 ## Level-2 end to end algorithm functional flow diagram

-The following diagram shows the functional flow of the algorithm.
+The diagram below shows the functional flow of the algorithm.

 ```{mermaid}
 graph TD